TNC scientists are mapping climate adaptation passages that allow species to escape growing climate impacts and find new homes where they can thrive.

 Birds, mammals and plants are being pushed northward or up and around mountains and into cool riparian corridors by warming temperatures and changes in snow and rainfall patterns, and a safe passageway for non-migratory species is not guaranteed.
 There are fewer than five corridors in Nevada of passably connected mountains ranges and wet valley bottoms that fully allow species movement within a livable climate that can serve as stepping stones to a safe haven for Nevada's wildlife.
 Monsoon Passage is one of them.

 As Nevada considers proposals for protecting 30 percent of land by 2030, it is imperative that we protect lands and waters that will be a refuge for plants and wildlife impacted by climate threats.
-We can help our ecosystems adapt to climate change by supporting meaningful and durable protections for climate corridors.
+We can help our ecosystems adapt to climate change by supporting meaningful and durable protections for climate adaptation passages.

 The geography and species of Monsoon Passage